Completed research

 Project partner: ISM University of Management and Economics, Wielkopolska Chamber of Commerce and Industry

-Description : A virtual strategic management game is being developed as part of the project.
+Description: A virtual strategic management game is being developed as part of the project.
 A virtual strategic management game is a structured and simplified representation of real business conditions.
 Several virtual companies compete in a specific virtual market.
-The participants learn to recognize complex economic relationships through the simulation and can play through possible real scenarios in the "safe virtual world".
-This teaches entrepreneurial action and thinking, teamwork and leadership skills.
+The participants learn to recognise complex economic relationships through the simulation and can play through possible real scenarios in the "safe virtual world".
+This teaches entrepreneurial behaviour and thinking, teamwork and leadership skills.
 In the course of this project, an accompanying study is also carried out using an online questionnaire.
 The results of the study will support the programmers of the online game.
 Business teachers and trainers from Austria, Poland and Lithuania will be surveyed

 Funding amount: € 34,400, RCE Graz-Styria € 2,000